MalawiOfficial Name: Republic of Malawi

 Safety and Security

-CRIME: Even though Malawi is known as "the Warm Heart of Africa," crime is common.
+CRIME: Crime is common in Malawi.
 Most crimes against U.S. citizens involve property.
-Residential break-ins are prevalent throughout Malawi and perpetrators of these crimes are usually well armed and may resort to violence with little provocation.
-Petty street crime (robbery and pick-pocketing) is common, and break-ins have also occurred in hotels/lodges throughout the country.
+Residential break-ins are prevalent and perpetrators are usually well armed and may become violent with little provocation.
+Petty street crime (robbery and pick-pocketing) is common, and break-ins have occurred in hotels and lodges throughout the country.

-Carjackings occur in Malawi, especially in Lilongwe and Blantyre.
-In most cases, carjackers will block the rear of a victim’s vehicle while it waits to pass through a security gate into a residence and then assailants will threaten the driver and take the car.
-In some cases, the victim has been assaulted.
+Carjackings occur especially in Lilongwe and Blantyre.
+Carjackers often block the rear of a victim’s vehicle while it waits to pass through a security gate into a residence and then assailants will threaten the driver and take the car.
+Victims are sometimes assaulted.
 Drivers are advised to lock their car doors, close their windows, and remain vigilant when entering or exiting a residence.

-We urge you to avoid traveling on foot at night, especially in urban areas, as armed muggings and assaults have increased.
-Specifically, non-Malawians have been targeted in Lilongwe, and several U.S. citizens have been injured.
-Even when walking in a large group, city streets should be considered unsafe after dark.
-Pedestrians should be cautious even during daylight hours.
+You should avoid traveling on foot at night, especially in urban areas, as armed muggings and assaults have increased.
+Non-Malawians have been targeted in Lilongwe, and several U.S. citizens have been injured.
+City streets should be considered unsafe after dark even when walking in a large group.
+Pedestrians should also be cautious during daylight hours.
 Visitors in need of transportation should request that hotel or restaurant management call a taxi or car service.

 We recommend you use caution when visiting and/or staying in isolated areas such as Mount Mulanje where the availability of public security forces is limited.
 You should take appropriate action to ensure your safety if traveling to remote areas, and never travel alone or at night.